 - Implementation of instant mobile e-mail system, based on BlackBerry infrastructure.

 The infrastructure is built on top of Windows Server, BlackBerry Enterprise Server (BES), Microsoft Exchange and BlackBerry smartphones.
 BES is a physical server that comes with a hardware key.
 Smartphones are devices that require manual binding to a BES server.
 But it is not enough to just give activated smartphones to employees.
 It is necessary to couch employees.
 Thus, an in-house is the only correct approach to solve this problem.

 - Meeting the challenges of management and configuring of network routers Cisco, D-Link DES/DGS.

-- Crisis management for technical department.
+- Crisis management of the technical department.

-The goal of coaching—train customer’s staff to work with new software and, more importantly, explain methods of its effective use and bring understanding employees roles in the company.
+The goal of coaching—train customer’s staff to work with the new software and, more importantly, explain methods of its effective use and bring understanding employees roles in the company.

 - Hot-fixing abnormal situations (software and hardware failures) in emergency mode.